hunted104/hunted104/README.md

 ## About Me
 - I'm currently learning [Computer Programming languages"].
-- I'm interested in [your interests, e.g., "and web development"].
+- I'm interested in "and web development".
-- I'm looking to collaborate on [e.g., "beginner-friendly open source projects"].
+- I'm looking to collaborate on "beginner-friendly open source projects"

 ## Skills I'm Building
 - Git and GitHub